Steinheilig/DeepRL_Udacity/multi_agent/Report.md

  While the network uses and actor and a critic it is not directly an actor-critic (AC) approach and works more like an approximated DQN.
 The actor tries to predict the best action in a given state, the critic maximizes the Q values of the next state and is not used as a learned baseline (as in traditional AC approaches).<br>

- The two networks are depicted above.
+ The two networks are depicted below.
 The optimal deterministic policy is approximated by the actor using a single fully connected (fc) hidden layer of 256.
-After the fc layer a ReLU activation function is applied and than its output is fc to the 4 dimensional output units.
+After the fc layer a ReLU activation function is applied and than its output is fc to the 2 dimensional output units.
 A tanh function is applied here to ensure that the action values are in the range [-1,1].
 The action value function Q is approximated with 3 fc layers of 256, 256 and 128 units.
 Each followed by a ReLU activation function.
-The output of first layer is augmented with the action values determined by the policy (indicated by the red arrow in the picture above). <br>
+The output of first layer is augmented with the action values determined by the policy (indicated by the red arrow in the picture below). <br>
-The inpute space is 33 dimensional and each feature scaled to [-1,1].
-The action space is 4 dimensional and continous, controlling the torque to the two joints of the robot arm.<br>
+The inpute space is 24 dimensional, the local observation of the agent, and each feature scaled to [-1,1].
+The action space is 2 dimensional and continous, controlling the agents movements along the x-axis and jumping (y-axis).<br>
 <img src="./images/DDPG_struc.JPG" width="60%"><br>

 **HERE**

  The two networks (well in fact 4 networks: target and local network for each) are implemented in [Single/EveryStep](DDPG_Single_model_EveryStep.py), [Multiple/EveryStep](DDPG_Multi_model_EveryStep.py) and [Multiple/EverykthStep/nEpochs](DDPG_Multi_model_kthStep.py), respectively.
 They are augmented versions of the [base code](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) from Udacity, namly the [LeakyReLU](https://paperswithcode.com/method/leaky-relu) activation functions are replaced by simple ReLU non-linearities.<br>
 The DDPG agent code ([Single/EveryStep](DDPG_Single_agent_EveryStep.py), [Multiple/EveryStep](DDPG_Multi_agent_EveryStep.py) and [Multiple/EverykthStep/nEpochs](DDPG_Multi_agent_kthStep.py), respectivly) augments the provided [base code](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) from Udacity.<br>
  The following adjustments are made:<br>
-- interaction with single or multi-agent Unity-ML environment
+- interaction with Unity-ML environment
 - preprosessing of state values (scaling)
 - augmenting the provided classes to allow hyperparameter and NN architecture changes on the fly, e.g. noise on/off
 - a new parameter multiple_update_steps to update multiple times per agent.step() if positive and to only update with \epsilon=1/abs(multiple_update_steps) if negativ - alternatively (only 3rd approach) UPDATE_EVERY_NTH_STEP  and UPDATE_MANY_EPOCHS are introduced to controll k epoch updates after n steps
 - gradients of the critic are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.critic_local.parameters(), 1)
-- gradients of the actor are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.actor_local.parameters(), 1) (only for 2nd approach)
+- gradients of the actor are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.actor_local.parameters(), 1)

 Implementations of fixed targets and experience replay buffer are unchanged compared to the code provided during the course.<br>
 All learning hyperparameters are comparable or only slightly adjusted (highlighted by bold face) compared to the solution provided during the course, i.e. <br>
-- n_episodes (int): maximum number of training episodes = 2000
+- n_episodes (int): maximum number of training episodes = **10000**
 - max_t (int): maximum number of timesteps per episode  = not applicable - run until agents fail ;)
 - replay buffer size = int(1e6), BUFFER_SIZE
 - minibatch size = **64**, BATCH_SIZE